Top 10 Coffee Grinder Comparison

 Do you know what you’re doing and if not, are you up for a challenge?

 If the answer is YES, then you should get a stepless coffee grinder.
 They are difficult to use but it’ll reward you with the true barista and coffee experience.

 Which is more important, being easy-to-use or personalizing your coffee experience?

 You should go for stepped adjustments if simplicity is what you’re looking for.
 But if you’re looking for better grind results, then a stepless adjustment coffee grinder is the way to go.

 Dosing: Doser vs Doserless

 There are coffee grinders that come with doser and doserless models, like the Rancilio Rocky.
 So what’s the difference?

-A doser chamber is a container that stores coffee grinds into separate pizza shaped compartments that usually holds around 7g of ground coffee.
+A dosing system is a chamber / container that stores coffee grinds into separate pizza shaped compartments that usually holds around 7g of ground coffee.
 It usually comes with a lever and when pulled, it rotates and dispenses everything from a single compartment.
 This is useful because it delivers a pre-measured dose quickly for those who want to brew multiple shots.